piyushagarwal-55/voice-agent/README.md

   stream (Redis `call-events` → `apps/api` SSE → browser), not polling.
 - `bunx prisma studio` (from `packages/db`, or `bun run db:studio` from root) lets you inspect Postgres directly to confirm persistence is independent of the UI.

+  For Supabase, create a project, open **Connect**, choose the **Session pooler**, and copy its PostgreSQL URI into `DATABASE_URL`.
+Replace the password placeholder and keep `sslmode=require`.
+For Redis, create a database with Upstash or Redis Cloud and copy its TLS connection string into `REDIS_URL`.

 ### Optional: full Docker stack